Waterville Golf Links

 “Waterville is a great setup for perfect links golf,” says Benville.
 “The final three holes are a perfect example of why links golf is so revered.
 No. 16 is a dogleg left par 4 and No. 18 is a straight par 5 set along the coast – depending on which way the wind blows, these two holes could not play more differently.
 If the wind is with you, a flick of wedge is all that’s needed for the approach on No. 16.
 If it’s against you, you’ll need a 6-iron.
 The par-5 is reachable in two with the wind, against you it’s a difficult three shots to the green.”

 Waterville provides a stern challenge for golfers of all abilities.
 As such, it’s the perfect venue for multi-generational tournaments.
-This year, our 28th Annual World Invitational Father & Son and 10th Annual World Invitational Father & Daughter golf tournaments will once again be hosted at Waterville.
+Our World Invitational Father & Son and World Invitational Father & Daughter golf tournaments have been hosted on this famed track for many years and will once again be contested this upcoming summer.

 For more information on tournaments, or to plan a custom luxury golf vacation to the southwest of Ireland, contact us at 1.855.617.5701 (U.S. toll free) or +353.1.822.6662.